fdurant/fdurant_github_io_source/_posts/blog/2017-12-29-what-to-learn-when-and-why.md

 In these times where the **[half-life of knowledge][knowledgehalflife]** is getting **shorter and shorter**, it is more important than ever to make **conscious investment choices**.

-So if you're faced with the choice to spend your precious time, energy and money in an time-tested, mainstream and/or brand new technology, here's some advice.
+So if you're faced with the choice to spend your precious time, energy and money on an time-tested, mainstream and/or brand new technology, here's some advice.

 # Guideline 1: Know your (local) industry